ayeshaEnayet/MFeEmb/Readme.txt

-This folder contains our DA classifier in DAC-USE-main folder, BERT baseline model in Bert_Baseline folder GitHubDA contains GitHub Dataset with concatenated text Mission1 and Mission2 is ASIST Dataset files with concatenated text teamsconcatenatedGame1 and teamsconcatenatedGame2 is Teams Dataset with concatenated text
+This repository contains our DA classifier in DAC-USE-main folder, BERT baseline model in Bert_Baseline folder GitHubDA contains GitHub Dataset with concatenated text Mission1 and Mission2 is ASIST Dataset files with concatenated text teamsconcatenatedGame1 and teamsconcatenatedGame2 is Teams Dataset with concatenated text